 Why should your community become more bicycle and pedestrian friendly?

 Bicycle and pedestrian friendly communities are happier, healthier, and more livable places.
-Creating a more welcoming environment for bicycling and walking improves resident’s quality of life for residents and improve the municipality's bottom line.
-Encouraging biking and walking reduces a community's automobile dependence.
-This allows residents to become more active, reduces air pollution and creates an equitable transportation network open to all—regardless of age, physical ability or income.
-Becoming bicycle and pedestrian friendly has also benefited communities economically by spurring tourism, creating jobs, increasing revenues for local businesses and attracting homebuyers.
+Creating a more welcoming environment for bicycling and walking improves resident’s quality of life and your municipality’s bottom line.
+Encouraging biking and walking reduces a community’s automobile dependence.
+This allows residents to become more active, reduces air pollution, and creates an equitable transportation network open to all—regardless of age, physical ability, or income.
+Bicycle and pedestrian friendly communities benefit economically; encouraging local spending, spurring tourism, creating jobs, and attracting new homebuyers.

-- Identify funding sources and assist with preparation of grant applications for pedestrian and bicycle friendly infrastructure
+- Identify funding sources and assist with preparation of grant applications for pedestrian and bicycle friendly infastructure

-- Assist with developing policies supportive of biking and walking, such as Complete Streets (20 point Sustainable Jersey action item)
+- Assist with developing policies supportive of biking ans walking, such as Complete Streets (20 point Sustainable Jersey action item)

 - Utilize GIS and GPS technology to inventory and map existing and proposed bikeways